open-dollar/od-docs/docs/applications/ui-kit.md

 ---
 sidebar_position: 4
-sidebar_label: "UI Library"
+sidebar_label: "@usekeyp/ui-kit"
 ---

-# UI Library
+# `@usekeyp/ui-kit`

-The UI Library is a package that allows you to easily integrate pre-built frontend components into your application.
+The UI Kit is a package that allows you to easily integrate pre-built frontend components into your application.

 ## Usage 📖

 1. Add package to your project:
-    `yarn add @usekeyp/ui-library`
+    `yarn add @usekeyp/ui-kit`

 2. Install and configure necessary dependencies.